Joelchanwaikit/NCB_Jul2022/README.md

 Code is provided for documentation purposes only.
 To run the code, do take note to change the paths of CSV files and to format your files into the acceptable format.

+Source Data for Heatmaps are also hosted here

 ## Code Functions

 ### 1) Figure 9a